The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Data and Methods

 To quantify the time when the plateau ends we fit the duration distribution of our samples with a combination of two analytic functions for the distribution of Collapsars and non-Collapsars, taken from \citet[][Eq.
 1]{Brom13} and shown below.
 The non-collapsar (NC) component modeled by a log-normal distribution, while the collapsar (C) component is modeled by a constant below some characteristic time $T_{int} \leq T_B$ and a power-law plus exponential cutoff above this time $T_{int} > T_B$:

-When the fit is reasonable (in the sense of each component of the function is a good description of the total data), then $T_{B}$ roughly represents the time of end time of the plateau.
+We perform a weighted nonlinear least-squares fit using the equation above.
+When the fit is reasonable (in the sense of a small reduced $\chi^{2}$, and that each component of the function is a good description of the total data), then $T_{B}$ roughly represents the time of end time of the plateau.